 Others don't really know what goes on in

-your mind, not what you think nor what you feel.
-If you want other to kind of understand the state you are in, you can try to communicate about that.
+your person, not what you think nor what you feel.
+If you want the other to kind of understand the state you are in, you can try to communicate about that.
 And the other way around, if you have an interest in someone else, you can ask that person to communicate about their state.
-We have the tendency to project on others, what we think they think and feel, which is easy to do, sometimes pretty spot on, but more often painfully wrong.
+We have the tendency to project on others what we think they think and feel, which is easy to do, sometimes pretty spot on, but more often painfully wrong.

 Taging words to simple patterns